o-richard/fit/README.md

 [ ] -> Setup Qdrant to embed the stored unstructured data.

 [ ] -> Process user prompt in Qdrant to obtain entries matching the prompt.
+History of prompts in the current execution window may be shown.

 [ ] -> Process user prompt in LLM to provide answers on health entries in the provided timerange.
 Additional context may be provided together with the prompt.